jonschlinkert/guide-to-staying-productive/README.md

 ### What is this about?

+The first thing about being productive is undestanding what it means.
+Staying "busy" doesn't mean you're staying productive.
+The word "product" is at the root of the word productive, which is a synonym for "result".
+That's what we're after, results.

-Over the years I've found that there is no magic bullet for being productive.
+Over the years I've found that there is no magic bullet for being productive, and there are many things that prevent productivity, including:

 - perfectionism
 - stalling
+- lack of interest
 - unsure about approach, tools or how others will react
 - fear of being wrong
 - fear of being right
+- fear of success
+- fear of failure
+- fear of the unknown
 - getting overwhelmed by options, the size or scope of project or the tasks at hand
 - over-complicating an otherwise simple decision

-TODO
+TBC

 ### Why should I take your word for it?